aml-org/amf-custom-validator/docs/validation_tutorial/validation.md

 #### 4.2.2 Alternate paths

-Alternate paths makes it possible to reach target nodes in different parts of the output graph that must be validated in the same way.
+Alternate paths make it possible to reach target nodes in different parts of the output graph that must be validated in the same way.

-For example, in the API spec used as example in section 4.1 scalar RAML types could appear in parameters but also as properties in the payload.
-If we wanted to constrain both types of scalar types, and only the ones at those positions, with the same constraint for `minLength`, we could use an `alterante path` to apply it in both cases:
+For example, in the API spec used as example in section 4.1, scalar RAML types are used in parameters and also as properties in the payload.
+If we want to constrain both types of scalar types, and only the ones at those positions, with the same constraint for `minLength`, we could use an `alterante path` to apply it in both cases:

 File: *./examples/example9/profile2.yaml*